todogroup/ospology/ospo-book/content/en/chapters/01-chapter.md

+---
-# Chapter 1: Introduction to Open Source Program Offices
+title: "Chapter 1: Introduction to Open Source Program Offices"
+status: Completed
+---

 * [Introduction](#introduction)
 * [Assessing Readiness for Open Source and OSPO](#assessing-readiness-for-open-source-and-ospo) - `✅ Assessment`
 * [Antipatterns](#antipatterns) - `🚫 OSPO Antipatterns`
 * [Resources](#resources) - `📚 Continue Here`

-# Introduction
+## Introduction

 Open source has become an integral part of modern organizations, offering a range of benefits, including lower costs, increased collaboration, and access to a vast pool of talent and resources.
 However, with the growing importance of open source, organizations need to be equipped to manage their open source operations effectively, in order to realize these benefits.